Faculty affiliates of the Center for Sports Communication & Media

 Angeline Close Scheinbaum, associate professor in the Stan Richard School of Advertising and Public Relations, develops theory-based models of branding and consumer behavior in contexts of event marketing and electronic marketing.
 Her research stream is grounded in a deep interest in explaining and predicting linkages among consumer attitude, affect, cognition, behavioral intent, and consumer behavior.

 Joel Lulla, J.D., lecturer in the Stan Richard School of Advertising and Public Relations, has been engaged in the sports media industry for over 30 years, working for ABC Sports, IMG and, most recently, as a consultant, providing media rights assessment and negotiation services.
 A number of Lulla’s clients have been involved in the intercollegiate sports media space including The Fiesta Bowl, the Big 12 Conference, WAC, Sun Belt, University of Nebraska athletic department, University of Texas athletic department and Boise State University.
+Mr. Lulla is also an Adjunct Professor at the University of Texas School of Law.

 Jennifer McClearen, lecturer in the Department of Radio-Television-Film, is a feminist media scholar who's work examines the cultural production of difference in contemporary society with an emphasis on the mediation of gender, race, and sexuality.
 She researches how intersecting subjectivities are written onto active female bodies in popular media such as action films or sports.